 Oftentimes, wrestlers deal with tragedy differently than many others not in the industry—bittersweet memories pepper wrestling lore.
 Matt Striker bonded and developed a brotherhood with his co-workers not often seen in other jobs.

-"I referenced how a lot of ECW guys try to look out for the next generation of guys.
-The night we found out that Chris Benoit had died, I think we were in Corpus Christi, Texas.
+"I referenced how many ECW guys try to look out for the next generation of guys.
+I think we were in Corpus Christi, Texas the night we found out that Chris Benoit had died.
 Tommy Dreamer and I drove that night, and I think it was on our way to San Antonio, but I could be wrong.

 "And then you have to sit in your car.
 So the food comes, and we’re looking at our food.
 I look up, and Tommy had taken a piece of lettuce and put it on his head.
 And also a ketchup packet and slammed it on his forehead, and shouted as loud as he could, ‘ECW!, ECW!’
 We just started laughing so that we wouldn’t be crying.